 Stop and start the water flow to ensure you remain in charge of the game.
 If your dog reacts negatively, or tries to attack the hose, consider enforcing strict play rules, or stopping the game all together.

 About Jodie: Jodie starting working for Orvis UK in August 2016.
-In her newly created role as Digital Marketing Assistant, she has the opportunity to be involved with a wide range of opportunities in the business.
+As Digital Marketing Executive, she has the opportunity to be involved with a wide range of opportunities in the business.
 Her main responsibilities include managing the Orvis UK social media channels and blog, as well as providing support to the wider Marketing team.
 She has previously worked in a number of creative roles and has enjoyed writing from a young age, so is a regular contributor to the Orvis UK blog.